 To further examine the impact of Cyril radar, we plot in Fig. 6 low-level vertical cross sections at 40 and 60 min through the cold pool along lines A-A' and B-B' indicated in Fig. 5.
-The cold pool is indicated by the contours of negative θ' which are plotted together with the winds projected to the plane of cross section.
-It can be seen by 40 min or after four analysis cycles, that the gust front updraft is reasonably captured in TLXCYR (Fig. 6e) but is much weaker in TLX (Fig. 6c).
-The latter is due to the absence of a cold pool and the associated gust-front lifting.
+The cold pool is indicated by the contours of negative θ' , which are plotted together with the winds projected to the plane of cross section.
+It can be seen by 40 min, or after four analysis cycles, that the gust-front updraft is reasonably captured in TLXCYR (Fig. 6e) but is much weaker in TLX (Fig. 6c).
+The latter is because of the absence of a cold pool and the associated gust-front lifting.
 The low-level winds also differ from the truth significantly more in TLX.
-After 4 more analysis cycles, at 60 min, the cold pool becomes much better established in both cases though that in TLX remains noticeably narrower while the gust front locations and cold pool width in TLXCYR are almost identical to the true ones (Fig. 6f versus Fig. 6b).
-The gust front strength measured in terms of the horizontal θ gradient is very good for TLXCYR (Fig. 6f) but slightly weaker for TLX (Fig. 6d).
-The above results clearly indicate that the additional data from the Cyril radar are very helpful, especially during the earlier cycles, in establishing accurate low-level precipitation and cold pool structures as well as that of the associated winds in the model.
-At the later times, TLX is able to establish a reasonably good cold pool as the upper-level analysis improves, even though the lowest levels are not directly observed.
-A relatively early start time of the assimilation relative to the life cycle of the true storm might have contributed to this, as did the perfect model used.
+After four more analysis cycles, at 60 min, the cold pool becomes much better established in both cases, though that in TLX remains noticeably narrower while the gust-front locations and cold-pool width in TLXCYR are almost identical to the true ones (Fig. 6f versus Fig. 6b).
+The gust-front strength measured in terms of the horizontal θ' gradient is very good for TLXCYR (Fig. 6f) but is slightly weaker for TLX (Fig. 6d).
+The above results clearly indicate that the additional data from the Cyril radar are very helpful, especially during the earlier cycles, in establishing accurate low-level precipitation and cold-pool structures as well as the associated winds in the model.
+At the later times, TLX is able to establish a reasonably good cold pool as the upper-level